 street which is called St Mary at Hill towards Eastcheap; an alternative entrance is from Lovat Lane.

 The only indication of the church, with its flat front to the street and tower set back, is the protruding clock;

 and far more conspicuous is the tower of St Margaret Pattens framed against the top of the street across Eastcheap.

 St Mary at Hill, showing the clock.

-incorporated part of the walls of the pre-Fire edifice on the site.
-The tower was also kept, but replaced
+incorporated part of the walls of the pre-Fire church on the site.
+The tower was also kept, but replaced later

 We enter through a gate to the little square of what remains of the churchyard, wherein is

 the entrance to the church.
 The yard, the last remnant of the burial ground, was closed in 1846, as noted on a

 panel.
 A few broken monuments are against the church wall, with dates between 1701 and 1880.

 Inside, the Church is shaped as a Greek cross